 To simplify the adoption of Security controls, I am suggesting few opensource and commercial offerings which can be used to discover the current state, to generate advisories for your workload.

-Do comment if you have any interesting security incident or a preventable hack involving Containers you want to share with the community.
+Hope you enjoyed the post.
+Do share your thoughts by starting a conversation on Twitter if you have any interesting security incident or a preventable hack involving Containers you want to share with the community.